dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 #### (02/06/22) - Updated to macOS 12.4, Added Touchscreen SSDT, Added Auto-Brightness

 ##### Changes
 - No need to patch System DSDT, Touchscreen enabled by default.
-Refer to guide to see how to remove it.
+Refer to guide to see how to disable it.
 - Automatically Adjust Brightness now available in Display Preferences.

 #### (22/04/22) - Updated to OpenCore 0.8.0